Selling at our auctions

 As an extra, you will also find images of parts from important lots that are being auctioned as a collection.

-The auctions take place a stone’s throw from our office in the Venduehuis der notarissen (Nobelstraat 5, The Hague).
+The auctions take place at our office.
 As a contributor or interested person, you are cordially invited to visit it.
-The exact dates of the auctions and the starting times of the sessions can be found in the auction catalogs and on our website.
+The exact dates of the auctions and the starting times of the sessions can be found in the auction catalogues and on our website.
+You can also follow the auction live at YouTube, this website or RietdijkLive.

 You will receive an invoice six to eight weeks after the auction.
 This is comparable to the entry list, except that the realized amounts are now stated after the lot numbers.
 The moment you receive this statement, the total proceeds minus our commission have already been transferred to the bank or giro account you specified.